-Tables in the INFORMATION\SCHEMA contain the list of users and roles for the database.
+Tables in the INFORMATION_SCHEMA contain the list of users and roles for the database.
+Only admin users can see the full contents of these tables.

-The SYSTEM\USERS tables contains the list of users, with some extra settings for each user.
+The SYSTEM_USERS tables contains the list of users, with some extra settings for each user.
 The AUTHORIZATIONS table contains a list of both users and roles.

-Several other INFORMATION\SCHEMA tables list the privileges granted to users and roles on different database objects.
+Several other INFORMATION_SCHEMA tables list the privileges granted to users and roles on different database objects.
 Refer to the Schemas and Database Objects chapter for a list and description of the tables.
 Example below: